Why Employee Retention Matters

 Recognition: The SHRM/Globoforce Survey found that employee recognition of all types works to improve retention, but that funded recognition programs work better.
 Points systems that lead to monetary rewards or gift cards work well, and motivate better productivity as well as helping with retention.
 And, buy that birthday lunch!
 Most employees love to have their life events celebrated.

 Leadership: True leaders have followers.
 They believe in what you are doing, and are happy to be along for the ride.
 If you are the kind of boss employees love working for, that helps.
 If you bully, or come across as a detached tyrant, your people will want to leave.

 Development: Employees at every level want to know what their next step up will be.
 Internal development, training, cross-training all help both you and your employee.
 Skills development coupled with a specific growth path for each person will ensure they can see their own future, at your company.

-Another recent survey by a major executive search firm found that 10-25% of new management hires will leave with six months.
+Another recent survey found that 10-25% of new management hires will leave within six months.
 Other industry analysts say that at any firm with over 100 employees, approximately a third of the workforce is looking at any given time.
-We are at almost full employment.
+We are at almost full employment, the unemployment rate is 3.7% and employee salaries are projected to grow.
 Talent will be harder to find, and challenging to keep.
 Take a look at what you can do to improve your retention program, or, you may be calling us for the replacement search when a key person leaves!